How We Identified Fake North Korean IT Workers Using Identity Matching

 Because of this, malware logs can reveal substantial information about these workers’ daily digital activities, give us insight into their TTPs, and allow us to identify organizations where they have applied and potentially been hired.

-How we were able to identify DPRK workers participating in hiring fraud
+How we were able to identify DPRK workers participating in this employment scheme

 In order to narrow down our infostealer malware data to identify the self-infections out of our database of billions of malware records, we initially started by using the following basic pivoting logic: